widVE/UniCAVE/README.md

 We are currently taking requests for developing custom prefabs meant to work with your immersive projection setup, or feel free to try yourself by taking a look at the documentation on the website.

+**Important: UniCAVE uses the Unity Multiplayer HLAPI for local networking.
+If your project does not use this, it needs to be added to your Unity project in the Unity Package Manager (Window -> Package Manager)**

+1/28/2020 - Minor changes listed below:
+* HeadConfiguration can now instantiate prefabs with camera script, instead of just plain cameras
+* Source commented

 1/13/2020 - Changes listed below:
-* Thanks to Christoffer A Træen (github freshfish70) for major contributions to the changes below:
+* Thanks to Christoffer A Tr?en (github freshfish70) for major contributions to the changes below:
 * Improved warp calibration functionality from 2x2 quad to 8x8 mesh:
   * Warp can be loaded at runtime or be baked into the prefab
   * Post process layer can be assigned per display (default = 1 << 10)